 Applicants should have an undergraduate major in history, or in a related field of the social sciences or humanities with the equivalent of a minor in history.
-They must take the Graduate Record Examination, both general (aptitude) and subject (advanced) history, and submit with the application a sample of writing, such as a research paper done in the course of undergraduate study.
+They must take the Graduate Record Examination and submit with the application a sample of writing, such as a research paper done in the course of undergraduate study.